CGCookie/retopoflow/help/welcome.md

 - Patches supports only rudimentary fills.
 - RetopoFlow does not use Blender keymap settings, including Left/Right select.
 - Starting RetopoFlow with large source meshes can be slow.
+- RetopoFlow is still in alpha for Blender versions 2.83 and 2.90

 ## Final Words